TestCentricity/testcentricity_web/README.md

 | `NEW_COMMAND_TIMEOUT`     | [Optional] Time (in Seconds) that Appium will wait for a new command from the client                                           |
 | `CHROMEDRIVER_EXECUTABLE` | [Optional] Absolute local path to webdriver executable                                                                         |

+Refer to **section 8.6 (Using Browser specific Profiles in cucumber.yml)** below.

+#### Starting and stopping Appium Server

+The Appium server must be running prior to invoking Cucumber to run your features/scenarios on mobile simulators or physical device.
+To programmatically control the starting and stopping of Appium server with the execution of your automated tests, place the code shown below in your `hooks.rb` file.

+    BeforeAll do
+      # start Appium Server if APPIUM_SERVER = 'run' and target browser is a mobile simulator or device
+      if ENV['APPIUM_SERVER'] == 'run' && Environ.driver == :appium
+        $server = TestCentricity::AppiumServer.new
+        $server.start
+      end
+    end

+    AfterAll do
+      # terminate Appium Server if APPIUM_SERVER = 'run' and target browser is a mobile simulator or device
+      $server.stop if ENV['APPIUM_SERVER'] == 'run' && Environ.driver == :appium && $server.running?
+      # close driver
+      Capybara.page.driver.quit
+      Capybara.reset_sessions!
+      Environ.session_state = :quit
+    end

-Refer to **section 8.7 (Using Browser specific Profiles in cucumber.yml)** below.
+Refer to **section 8.6 (Using Browser specific Profiles in cucumber.yml)** below.

-### Remotely hosted desktop and mobile web browsers
+### Remote cloud hosted desktop and mobile web browsers

-You can run your automated tests against remotely hosted desktop and mobile web browsers using the BrowserStack, SauceLabs, TestingBot, or
+You can run your automated tests against remote cloud hosted desktop and mobile web browsers using the BrowserStack, SauceLabs, TestingBot, or
 LambdaTest services.
 If your tests are running against a web site hosted on your local computer (`localhost`), or on a staging server inside your LAN, you must set the `TUNNELING` Environment Variable to `true`.

+Due to lack of support for Selenium 4.x and the W3C browser capabilities protocol, support for CrossBrowserTesting and Gridlastic cloud hosted
+Selenium grid services was removed as of version 4.1 of this gem.
+If your testing requires access to either of those services, or support for
+Selenium version 3.x, you should use earlier versions of this gem.

-Refer to **section 8.7 (Using Browser specific Profiles in cucumber.yml)** below.
+Refer to **section 8.6 (Using Browser specific Profiles in cucumber.yml)** below.

 #### Remote desktop browsers on the BrowserStack service